rpvsilva/graphql-fastify-client/README.md

 ![vulnerabilities](https://snyk.io/test/github/rpvsilva/graphql-fastify/badge.svg?targetFile=package.json)

-## What is the best documentation than to show how to use a package?
+## What is the best documentation rather than showing how to use a package?

 Well this is a repository where I show how to use the package [GraphQL Fastify Server](https://github.com/rpvsilva/graphql-fastify-server).
 I wiil update this repo with every features added to the package to demonstrate them.